Location: Hagg Lake, Gaston, OR

 If you’re interested in volunteering for this event, please visit the event website and click on the volunteer button.
+We are requiring that all volunteers are vaccinated.
 Volunteer registration will open in January.
 It takes many people to put on this two-day event — we need your assistance to make Hagg Mud awesome again this year.
-You may also email us at email@example.com.
+You may also email us at firstname.lastname@example.org.
 For more information on ORRC volunteer opportunities, click here.

 Results and Photos

 - 2022 Double Combined Results | Baby Double Combined Results

 - 2020 Saturday event photos – click here

 - 2020 Sunday event photos – click here

 - OregonLive posted a great feature on the 2019 event – click here